PP-Module for MDM Agent

 This requirement is iterated from the GPOS PP to indicate the protocols that the MDM Agent can use for a trusted channel.
 The operating system is required to perform the mandated cryptographic protocols as in the Base-PP for communication channels mandated in the GPOS PP. The ST author must select one of TLS or DTLS in order to establish and maintain a trusted channel between the MDM Agent and the MDM Server.
 Only TLS or DTLS are acceptable for this trusted channel.

 Since this requirement is only for the case when the PP-Module builds on the GPOS PP, and in this case it is expected that the MDM Agent will be a native part of the operating system, it is expected that the MDM Agent will use the operating system's implementation of the selected protocols.
-Depending on whether "TLS" or "DTLS" is selected, the following selections from the TLS Functional Package must be made:
+Depending on whether "TLS" or "DTLS" is selected, the following selections from the Functional Package for Transport Layer Security (TLS), version 2.1 must be made:

 • FCS_TLS_EXT.1: